FigureTechnologies/asset-classification-smart-contract/README.md

 --yes | jq
 ```

 Success!
-The contract is now deployed locally.
+The contract is now deployed locally!!